-By default, the ext4 file system contains constraints.
-You are not allowed to create hard links across project quotas.
-However, in practice certain scenarios will require the creation of hard links.
+By default, the ext4 file system has constraints, and you are not allowed to create hard links across project quotas.
+However, in practice, some scenarios require hard links to be created.
 Alibaba Cloud Linux 2 provides a custom interface that can bypass the constraints of the ext4 file system to create hard links across project quotas.
-This topic describes the interface for the function and the sample interface.
+This topic describes the interface and provides an example of how to use the interface.

 Linux distributions support the following disk quota modes: user quota, group quota, and project quota.
-Compared with user quota and group quota, project quota provides a more fine-grained disk quota.
-Project quota identifies directories and files within the file system by project ID.
-This topic describes how to create a hard link across project ID directories in the ext4 file system.
+Project quotas provide more fine-grained disk quotas than user or group quotas.
+Project quotas identify directories and files within file systems by project ID.
+This topic describes how to create a hard link across project ID directories in an ext4 file system.

 The default value of the /proc/sys/fs/hardlink_cross_projid interface is 0.
 In this case, hard links cannot be created across project quotas.
 If the /proc/sys/fs/hardlink_cross_projid interface is set to 1, you can bypass the constraints of the ext4 file system to create hard links across project quotas.

 Documentation/sysctl/fs.txt.
 You can obtain the kernel document from the Debuginfo package and the source code

 package of Alibaba Cloud Linux 2.
 For more information, see Use Alibaba Cloud Linux 2.